ctfer-io/terraform-provider-ctfd/SECURITY.md

 # Reporting Security Issues

-Please report any security issues you discovered in the API to ctfer-io@protonmail.com.
+Please report any security issues you discovered in the Terraform provider to ctfer-io@protonmail.com.

 We will assess the risk, plus make a fix available before we create a GitHub issue.